-Montreal favourite Jay Baruchel is in the running for his star turn in The Trotsky, as is 10½‘s child star Robert Naylor and François Papineau for Louis Belanger’s French-language road movie Route 132.
+Montreal favorite Jay Baruchel is in the running for his star turn in The Trotsky, as is 10½‘s child star Robert Naylor and François Papineau for Louis Belanger’s French-language road movie Route 132.
 Rounding out the category is Timothy Olyphant, who leads a quartet of junkies-turned-bank-robbers in the Gary Yates crime comedy High Life.

-The race for best actress sees both Trigger stars Molly Parker and the late Tracy Wright in contention for the prize, along with Lubna Azabal for Incendies, Rosamund Pike for Barney’s Version and Tatiana Maslany for Grown Up Movie Star.
+The race for best actress sees both Triggers stars Molly Parker and the late Tracy Wright in contention for the prize, along with Lubna Azabal for Incendies, Rosamund Pike for Barney’s Version and Tatiana Maslany for Grown Up Movie Star.

-The filmed-in-Toronto blockbuster Resident Evil: Afterlife was named winner of the Golden Reel Award, presented to the title with the year’s biggest take at the box office.
+The filmed-in-Toronto blockbuster Resident Evil: Afterlife was named a winner of the Golden Reel Award, presented to the title with the year’s biggest take at the box office.
 The fourth installment of the popular zombie saga also set a box-office record, becoming the most successful production in Canadian feature film history.

-“I make pictures that are pretty relentlessly commercial and the academy voters generally don’t vote for very big commercial successes except in the technical categories, as they’re called,” said Don Carmody, Resident Evil‘s producer and a six-time winner of the Golden Reel honour.
+“I make pictures that are pretty relentlessly commercial and the academy voters generally don’t vote for very big commercial successes except in the technical categories, as they’re called,” said Don Carmody, Resident Evil‘s producer and a six-time winner of the Golden Reel honor.